Mary Selway: Personal life

 Selway was married to the actor Norman Rodway in January 1966.
 The couple parted a few years later.
 She had two daughters with her partner of nineteen years, the actor Keith Buckley: the agent Kate Buckley and the actress Emma Buckley.
 During her last fourteen years her partner was Ileen Maisel.
 Selway died of cancer in London, aged 68.

+It was at Selway's funeral that the funeral organizer, Eon Productions film producer Barbara Broccoli, met actor Daniel Craig in person for the first time.
+Broccoli invited Craig to visit her office, where she offered him the iconic role of James Bond.